zerlok/gendalf/README.md

 ### Comparison with existing codegen solutions

 There are many tools for code generation in the Python ecosystem, but most are focused on simplifying specific tasks like serialization, or generating CRUD / REST operations.
-Here’s how **gendalf** project differs:
+Here’s how **Gendalf** project differs:

 * **Domain-Driven Design (DDD) Focus:** Unlike other code generation tools that focus on CRUD or specific transport protocols, this project fully integrates with a DDD approach.
 This means developers work on the domain layer and let